tencentyun/qcloud-documents/product/视频服务/互动直播/客户端集成1/SDK更新日志_en.md

 **1. New SDK Features**

-(1) Added screen sharing feature to allow receiving videos on screen shared by PC (2) Added support for audio data input/output capacities Features such as recording, accompaniment, KTV feedback and custom sound effects can be implemented.
+(1) Added screen sharing feature to allow receiving videos on screen shared by PC (2) Added support for audio data input/output capacities.
+Features such as recording, accompaniment, KTV feedback and custom sound effects can be implemented.
 (3) Terminal network type reporting
 (4) Improved the content, display format and style of tips about call quality